gabrielundan/gabrielundan.github.io/projects/project-2.md

 ---

 ## What is FRC
 FIRST Robotics Competitions involve some game that teams must build their robot around.
-In 2016, the game was
+In 2016, the game was FIRST Stronghold where the game was centered around a team's robot being able to easily traverse the field obstacles and shoot accurately into the opposing alliance's goal.

 ## My Role